GSA/digitalgov.gov/content/services/service_mobile-testing-program.md

 url: /services/mobile-application-testing-program/

 # What is the name of the product or service?
-title: 'Federal CrowdSource Mobile Testing Program'
+title: "Federal Crowdsource Mobile Testing Program"

 # Keep it short — should be no longer than 10 words.
-summary: 'Free mobile compatibility testing by feds, for feds.'
+summary: "Compatibility testing service that agencies can use to test the mobile-friendliness of their websites."

 # Will this point to an external source URL?
 # Note: We'll add a ?dg to the end of the URL in the code for tracking purposes